cockroachdb/docs/v20.1/restore.md

 ### Point-in-time restore

-If the full or incremental backup was taken [with revision history](backup.html#backups-with-revision-history), you can restore the data as it existed at the specified point-in-time within the revision history captured by that backup.
+<span class="version-tag">New in v20.1</span> You can restore data as it existed at a specified point-in-time for any full or incremental backup by using the [`AS OF SYSTEM TIME`](as-of-system-time.html) clause.

 If you do not specify a point-in-time, the data will be restored to the backup timestamp; that is, the restore will work as if the data was backed up without revision history.